Hours: Open Daily, Sunrise to Sunset

-The entrance, with a small parking lot and a portable toilet, is on North Porchuck Road, 0.5 miles east of Riversville Road.
-It is located just a few blocks south of the main Greenwich Center.
+Location: The entrance, with a small parking lot and a portable toilet, is on North Porchuck Road, 0.5 miles east of Riversville Road.
+It is located just a few blocks south of the main Audubon Center in Greenwich.

-The Fairchild Garden contains a red maple swamp, a freshwater pond, a hillside wetland, wetland meadow, wetland scrub thicket, emergent freshwater marsh, surface stream and a mature oak-beech-maple forest and includes many beautiful granite outcrops and deep shady ravines.
-There are vernal ponds, healthy streams, and a grove of white pine.
-Most of the wildlife found at the main Center property can also be seen here.
+The property contains a red maple swamp, a freshwater pond, a hillside wetland, wetland meadow, wetland scrub thicket, emergent freshwater marsh, surface stream, and a mature oak-beech-maple forest, and includes many beautiful granite outcrops and deep shady ravines.
+There are vernal ponds and healthy streams.
+Most of the wildlife found at the Audubon Greenwich Main Sanctuary can also be seen here.

 The open wetland meadows support a stunning array of associated plant species, including tussock sedge, cattails, and pink lady slipper orchids.
 This area is known as an excellent birding spot, especially during spring and fall migration.